 Note that it is never recommended to input a real cryptographic key into an online tool.
-You can save this page and run it locally to avoid exchanging any sensitive information over the Internet.
+You can save this page and use it offline to make sure that sensitive information is not sent over the Internet.

 A valid DES or 3DES key must be 8, 16 or 24 bytes long, which means that the key length in hexadecimal characters must be 16, 32 or 48.
 For example, a valid DES key: 0123456789ABCDEF